-Life with children can be hard enough for working parents.
+Top tips for parents work life balance is Life with children can be hard enough for working parents (Work Life Balance).
 When you add a neuro-developmental illness such as ADHD or Asperger’s Syndrome (ASD) to the mix, it becomes overwhelming and seemingly unmanageable what is usually hectic.
 There is little downtime between job, college meetings, specialist appointments and, most importantly, the extra time that these illnesses cause to deal with behaviors.
-If this sounds like your life, you can take measures to return the scales to a better equilibrium between work and life.
+If this sounds like your life, you can take measures to return the scales to a better equilibrium between work life balance.

 Bring a break